grokking-sc/grokking-sc/README.md

 def tltltl(; a4) := 〈 μa3. 〈 μa2. 〈 μa1. 〈 μa0. repeat(1; a0) | tl(; a1) 〉 | tl(; a2) 〉 | tl(; a3) 〉 | a4 〉
 ---------- Result of Simplification --------
 def tltltl(; a4) := repeat(1; tl(; tl(; tl(; a4))))
 ```

-When evaluating this example (`def main := tltltl();`), we can see on line 5 how the direct chaining of destructors is preserved (after simplification of the administrative μ-bindings):
+We can see on how the direct chaining of destructors is preserved (after simplification of the administrative μ-bindings).
+When evaluating this example (`def main := tltltl();`), we obtain:

 ```console
 ---------- Result of Evaluation --------